- Learn more about transferring to Quinnipiac and find answers to the most frequently asked questions.

 - We do not accept transfers for the physician's assistant and the physical therapy programs.
 Students interested in these graduate programs must complete an appropriate bachelor's degree prior to applying as a graduate student.

-Transfer students are expected to present a grade point average of 2.5 or better (on a 4.0 scale) or better for previous college work; some programs in health sciences require a 3.0 average.
+Transfer students are expected to present a grade point average of 2.5 (on a 4.0 scale) or better for previous college work; some programs in health sciences require a 3.0 average.
 We encourage you to contact us or to meet with an admissions counselor if you have questions regarding your academic goals.

 For all majors, except those listed below with a specific deadline, we review applications once they become complete (rolling admissions).